-Pursuant to their employment agreements, Messrs.
-Knitzer, Schachtel, Thomas, Taggart, and Fisher are entitled to an annual base salary of no less than \$530,000; \$342,000; \$318,000; and \$240,000, respectively, pro-rated for any partial year.
-For each calendar year during the employment term, each executive is also eligible to earn an annual bonus award under our Annual Incentive Plan based upon the achievement of performance targets established by our Compensation Committee, with a target bonus equal to no less than 100% of the executive's base salary (pro-rated for any partial year).
-The employment agreements of Messrs.
-Knitzer and Schachtel provide that each such executive is entitled to receive a non-qualified stock option award, a performance-contingent RSU award, and a cash-settled performance unit award within his first year of employment, with the vesting of each such award subject to continued employment through the vesting date and, in the case of the performance-contingent RSU award and the cash-settled performance unit award, the achievement of performance objectives established by our Compensation Committee.
+The current employment agreement of Mr. Beck provides that he is entitled to receive a non-qualified stock option award, a restricted stock award, a performance-contingent RSU award, and a cash-settled performance unit award as soon as practicable after the effective date of his current employment agreement, with the vesting of each such award subject to continued employment through the vesting date and, in the case of the performance-contingent RSU award and the cash-settled performance unit award, the achievement of performance objectives established by our Compensation Committee.
+In addition, pursuant to Mr. Beck's prior employment agreement, Mr. Beck received a non-qualified stock option award and restricted stock award shortly after the commencement of his employment as Chief Financial Officer.
+The employment agreement of Mr. Schachtel provides that Mr. Schachtel is entitled to receive a non-qualified stock option award, a performance-contingent RSU award, and a cash-settled performance unit award within his first year of employment, with the vesting of each such award subject to continued employment through the vesting date and, in the case of the performance-contingent RSU award and the cash-settled performance unit award, the achievement of performance objectives established by our Compensation Committee.
 Each executive is otherwise eligible to participate in our long-term incentive program at the sole discretion of our Compensation Committee and our Board.

+Commencing in 2021, Mr. Beck will be eligible to receive an annual base salary, annual cash incentive opportunity, and long-term incentive opportunity totaling in the aggregate at least \$3,600,000 under his current employment agreement; his prior employment agreement provided for an annual base salary, annual cash incentive opportunity, and long-term incentive opportunity totaling in the aggregate at least \$1,400,000.
 Commencing in 2018 (or 2019, in the case of Mr. Schachtel), Messrs.
-Knitzer, Schachtel, Thomas, Taggart, and Fisher will be eligible to receive an annual base salary, annual cash incentive opportunity, and long-term incentive opportunity totaling in the aggregate at least \$3,000,000; \$1,225,000; \$1,197,000; \$954,000; and \$720,000, respectively.
+Schachtel, Fisher, and Taggart will be (or was) eligible to receive an annual base salary, annual cash incentive opportunity, and long-term incentive opportunity totaling in the aggregate at least \$1,225,000; \$720,000; and \$954,000, respectively.
+Mr. Knitzer was eligible to receive an annual base salary, annual cash incentive opportunity, and long-term incentive opportunity totaling in the aggregate at least \$3,600,000 in 2019.
 Each executive's annual total compensation opportunity is subject to our Compensation Committee's discretion to adjust base salary, determine allocations between cash and equity compensation opportunities, establish performance and/or multi-year service criteria, and determine if and to the extent any incentive compensation is earned and payable based on the attainment of performance criteria and other terms and conditions established by our Compensation Committee, and further subject to the terms and conditions of the applicable incentive plan and related award agreements (including, if applicable under any such plan or award agreement, multi-year vesting).
 Long-term incentive awards are subject to the terms of the 2015 Plan and the related award agreements.